- Home

 These symptoms can include:

-- Blood in the urine (haematuria) – this is the most common symptom of bladder cancer.
-It often happens suddenly, but is usually not painful.
-There may be only a small amount of blood in the urine and it may look red or brown.
-The blood may come and go, or it may appear only once or twice.
+Blood in the urine (haematuria) | This is the most common symptom of bladder cancer.
+It often happens suddenly but is usually not painful.
+There may be only a small amount of blood in the urine, and it may look red or brown.
+The blood may come and go, or it may appear only once or twice. |

-- Changes in bladder habits – changes may include a burning feeling when passing urine (weeing or peeing), needing to pass urine more often or urgently, not being able to urinate when you feel the urge, and pain while urinating.
+Changes in bladder habits | Changes may include a burning feeling when urinating (weeing or peeing), needing to pass urine more often or urgently, not being able to urinate when you feel the urge, and pain while urinating. |

-- Other symptoms – less commonly, people have pain in one side of their lower abdomen (belly) or back.
+Other symptoms | Less commonly, people may have pain in one side of their lower abdomen (belly) or back.
+They may also lose their appetite and lose weight. |

 Not everyone with these symptoms has bladder cancer, but if you have any of these symptoms or are concerned, see your doctor as soon as possible.